 In the video, Vira talks about her application of community-based services, including how she has increased access across populations in her own community by giving anyone, regardless of their background, an opportunity to learn life-long MSC skills.
 As part of her mission, Vira strives to “reach people we wouldn’t reach otherwise” free of cost.

-Vira encourages professionals in the community to become MSC facilitators or what she termed “community champions,” who may be retired therapists or those who simply have a passion to help others.
-Vira also outlines the MSC classes that she offers through her program, and why flexibility is a necessary component to combat barriers to care.
+Vira encourages professionals in the community to become MSC facilitators or what she termed “community champions,” who may be retired therapists or those who simply have a passion for helping others.
+Vira also outlines the MSC classes that she offers through her program and why flexibility is a necessary component to combat barriers to care.

 Vira Salzburn is an MSC-Trained Teacher and Applied Suicide Intervention Skills Training Master Trainer.
 She is a Trauma Sensitive Mindfulness and Yoga Instructor, and she is currently studying human behavior at Harvard University, in addition to her role as Program Director at Chatham County Safety Net Planning Council.
 Vira has presented at numerous state and regional conferences about the importance of addressing suicide and building resiliency in communities.